sean-smith/scale-out-computing-on-aws/docs/web-interface/manage-ldap-users.md

 !!!info "What is a SUDO user?"
     Users will SUDO permissions will be admin on the cluster and authorized to run any sudo command.
 Make sure to limit this ability to HPC/AWS/Linux admins and other power users.

+!!!info "Custom shell"
+    SOCA uses `/bin/bash` by default but admins can specify any available shells installed on the system ( list available on `/etc/shells`)

-### Delete users
+#### Delete users
-To delete a user, select the user you want to delete and check the checkbox
+To delete a user, select the user you want to delete and check the checkbox.

 ![](../imgs/user-5.png)

-You will see a success message if the user is deleted correctly
+You will see a success message if the user is deleted correctly.

 ![](../imgs/user-6.png)